Neon underglow use in Florida is regulated by Florida Statutes, Title XXIII: Motor Vehicles, Chapter 316: State Uniform Traffic Control.

 - Flashing lights are prohibited

-We also highly recommend avoiding red and green colors on any aftermarket lights including underbody glow, as these colors are typically used on emergency vehicles.
+We also highly recommend avoiding red and green colors on any aftermarket lights including underbody glow.
+Red, blue and green are typically used on emergency vehicles and prohibited on civilian vehicles in most states.

 There are no relevant FL laws which specifically restrict or prohibit installing car underglow, meaning we consider it legal to use it while driving.